jpsdr/MKVToolnix-Windows-7/README.md

   * building and running the test file test suite
   * building with all optional features disabled

+# 5. Code of Conduct

+Please note that this project is released with a
+[Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

-# 5. Included third-party components and their licenses
+# 6. Included third-party components and their licenses

 MKVToolNix includes and uses the following libraries & artwork:

-## 5.1. avilib
+## 6.1. avilib

 Reading and writing avi files.